Beaumont Hospital

 Please click on the links below to read additional information about the CT scan you are having:

-CT of the Brain
+CT Brain

-CT of the Lumbar Spine
+CT Lumbar Spine